rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 It's precisely in this bijection, from product sets to power sets, that we rely on when we use a bit set data structure in ours programs.

-#### Bit set
+### Bit set

 A bit set is just an n-bit sequence.
-Bit sets be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
+Bit sets can be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
 To see them in action, we'll propose a simple problem.
 Let's suppose that we have \\(n\\) workers within a company, and we